frcsdes/research-blog/pages/posts/ubo_convenience_class/content.md

 ```

 The comments are hinting towards a possible improvement: being able to name the memory segments.
-With no zero overhead at runtime?
+With zero overhead at runtime?
+Probably.
+Without template ugliness?
 Tricky.

 Additionally, some operations such as binding could be extracted into separate member functions for more flexibility.
 Of course, one should also check if the `gl*` operations performed as expected.
-You can find the final header here: [ubo.h](./ubo.h)
+You can find the final header here: [ubo.h](./ubo.h).